West Jersey Football League

-The West Jersey Football League is a 94-school superconference that stretches from Princeton, New Jersey to Wildwood, New Jersey encompassing schools from the Colonial Valley Conference, the Burlington County Scholastic League, the Olympic Conference (New Jersey), the Tri-County Conference (New Jersey), the Colonial Conference (New Jersey), and the Cape-Atlantic League.
-The WJFL is made up of 17 divisions: (American, Capitol, Classic, Colonial, Constitution, Continental, Diamond, Freedom, Horizon, Independence, Liberty, Memorial, National, Patriot, Royal, United, and Valley) with divisional alignments based on school size, geography, and a strength-of-program component.
+The West Jersey Football League (or the WJFL) is a 96-school superconference that stretches from Princeton, New Jersey, to Wildwood, New Jersey, encompassing schools from the Colonial Valley Conference, the Burlington County Scholastic League, the Olympic Conference (New Jersey), the Tri-County Conference (New Jersey), the Colonial Conference (New Jersey), and the Cape-Atlantic League.
+The WJFL is made up of 16 divisions: (American, Capitol, Classic, Colonial, Constitution, Continental, Diamond, Freedom, Independence, Liberty, Memorial, National, Patriot, Royal, United, and Valley) with divisional alignments being based on school size, geography, and a strength-of-program component.
 The league operates under the auspices of the Leagues and Conferences Committee of the New Jersey State Interscholastic Athletic Association.
+Three new schools (who are debut programs) were added to the league in the 2024 season.
+Those schools are Mastery High School of Camden, first-year program Atlantic County Institute of Technology, and KIPP Cooper Norcross Academy.
+New Egypt High School left the WJFL in 2024 to join the Shore Conference.
+The league covers teams from counties ranging from Mercer to Cape May.

 History

-The league comprises 94 teams from public and private high schools in South Jersey and is the second-largest high school football league in New Jersey.
+The league comprises 96 teams from public and private high schools in South Jersey and is the second-largest high school football league in New Jersey.
 The league was created in 2010 as a better way to balance teams that had faced imbalances in the size and quality of teams within conferences.
-While some regretted the loss of old rivalries, the conference made an effort to establish crossover games between teams that had traditions under which they had played each other regularly in the past.
+While some regretted the loss of old rivalries, the conference made an effort to establish crossover games between teams that had traditions of playing each other regularly in the past.

-With a decline in the number of student athletes playing football at West Windsor-Plainsboro High School North that would be inadequate for the school to field a team of its own, the West Windsor-Plainsboro Regional School District attempted to combine the teams from the two schools to have them operate as a single co-operative football team for the 2017-18 school year based at West Windsor-Plainsboro High School South.
-Given that the size of the schools is larger than the threshold established by the state for co-op programs (North is classified as Group 3 and South as Group 4 based on the size of the enrollment of each school), the proposal was rejected in a 76-16 vote by the West Jersey Football League and by the Leagues and Conferences Committee of the New Jersey State Interscholastic Athletic Association, before an appeal of the decision was rejected by the Commissioner of the New Jersey Department of Education.
+With a decline in the number of student athletes playing football at West Windsor-Plainsboro High School North that would be inadequate for the school to field a team of its own, the West Windsor-Plainsboro Regional School District attempted to combine the teams from the two schools to have them operate as a single co-operative football team for the 2017–18 school year based at West Windsor-Plainsboro High School South.
+Given that the size of the schools is larger than the threshold established by the state for co-op programs (North is classified as Group 3 and South as Group 4 based on the size of the enrollment of each school), the proposal was rejected in a 76–16 vote by the West Jersey Football League and by the Leagues and Conferences Committee of the New Jersey State Interscholastic Athletic Association, before an appeal of the decision was rejected by the Commissioner of the New Jersey Department of Education.
 In August 2017, the district announced that WW-P North would cancel its program.
 The members of the canceled program will be eligible to play for the North junior varsity football team, but will not be able to play for the South team.